-Hamlet, Alan; Byun, Kyuhyun; Robeson, Scott; Widhalm, Melissa; and Baldwin, Mike, "Impacts of Climate Change on the State of Indiana: Future Projections Based on CMIP5" (2018).
+Hamlet, Alan; Byun, Kyuhyun; Robeson, Scott; Widhalm, Melissa; and Baldwin, Mike, "Impacts of Climate Change on the State of Indiana: ensemble future projections based on statistical downscaling" (2018).
 Climate Change Publications.
 Paper 1.

 Indiana, climate change impacts, CMIP5, hybrid delta, temperature, precipitation, length of growing season, hardiness zones, cooling degree days, heating degree days

 Available for download on Thursday, January 02, 2020